-But despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage.
+Despite the overwhelming nature of this feat, the truth of the matter is, you absolutely can fix a broken marriage

-Here, we’ll walk you through what you can do now to mend the damage and start the healing process, as well as other key components to fixing your marriage that are often overlooked.
+Here, we’ll walk you through what you can do now to mend the damage and start the healing process, as well as other key components to fixing your marriage that is often overlooked.

 1. Determine What Made You Fall in Love in the First Place